-When my external life began to reflect more and more of my internal pain, I had no choice but to surrender to my real feelings and with the right support, I gave myself permission to authentically feel all that I was carrying within me.
-This powerful process enabled me to open up to countless insights.
+When my external life began to reflect more and more of my internal pain, I had no choice but to surrender to my feelings and with the right support, I gave myself permission to feel and release all that I was carrying within me.
+This enabled me to open up to countless insights.
 Here are just a few of them.

 We must know that we are worthy of our own attention before we offer it to anyone else.
 It’s not a selfish act, it’s a self-honoring act of love.
-The more we can be courageous enough to validate what we are truly feeling instead of looking for comfort outside of ourselves by engaging in behaviors such as unhealthy relationships, unfulfilling jobs, food, shopping, money, drugs, alcohol etc, the more we will begin to witness our world transform from fear to fulfillment.
+The more we can courageously validate what we are feeling. the more we begin to transform our fear into fulfillment.

-The most powerful realization of all is that we realize the only one we ever truly needed to forgive was ourselves.
-We are the center of our entire existence.
-We are the common denominator in all of our experiences.
-Getting truly honest with ourselves allows us to choose what to feel, how we choose to perceive others and ourselves and how we will respond to every circumstance that comes our way.
-Forgiving ourselves for believing that another could actually take our power is so miraculously transformative.
+nd how we will respond to circumstances that comes our way.
+Forgiving ourselves for believing that another could take our power is transformative.
 The truth is we only ever have power over who we choose to be and how we choose to respond.
 We get to decide this in every moment and when we forget…the only thing to do is say, “I forgive myself for forgetting that my power lives within me.”